vrtulka23/scinumtools/paper/paper.md

 This removes the need for separate configuration parsing and validation logic.

-## Domain-level modeling utilities
+## Material Properties (MAT)

-The framework provides higher-level abstractions for representing structured scientific entities such as materials and compositions.
+The framework provides higher-level abstractions for representing structured scientific entities such as elements, substances and materials and their corresponding compositions.
 These build on the unit and expression systems to support:

 - computation of derived physical properties,
 - structured scientific data representation,
 - integration into computational pipelines.

-# Comparison with existing tools

-Existing libraries address parts of the problem but do not provide an integrated workflow.

-Pint [@pint] supports unit-aware computation but does not define how parameters are structured or evaluated.
-SymPy [@sympy] and asteval [@asteval] evaluate expressions but are not designed for unit-aware parameter workflows.
-Configuration formats such as YAML [@yaml122] and TOML [@toml100] provide structured data but lack dimensional validation and computation.

-In contrast, `SciNumTools2` combines these capabilities into a single system where parameters, units, and expressions are defined and evaluated together.
-This reduces boilerplate code and ensures consistency across the workflow.

-# Example use case
+## Example use case

-A typical workflow consists of:

-Defining input parameters using DIP,
-Parsing and validating parameters with units, Evaluating derived expressions,
-Performing computations with guaranteed dimensional consistency.
+A typical workflow with `SciNumTools2` involves defining input parameters using the DIP component, parsing and validating these parameters together with their physical units, evaluating derived expressions, and performing computations with guaranteed dimensional consistency.

-For example, in a simulation setup, derived quantities (e.g., area, density, or rates) can be defined directly in the parameter specification and automatically validated before execution.
+In a representative simulation setup, derived quantities (e.g., area, density, or rates) can be specified directly within the parameter definitions.
+These quantities are then automatically evaluated and validated prior to execution, reducing the risk of unit inconsistencies and runtime errors.

-# Availability and reuse

 `SciNumTools2` is implemented in Python and distributed via the Python Package Index (PyPI).
-The source code is available on GitHub under an OSI-approved license, with documentation and usage examples provided online.
+The source code is publicly available on GitHub under an OSI-approved license, with accompanying documentation and usage examples provided online.

-The framework is modular and can be used either as a complete workflow system or as individual components (e.g., unit handling or parameter evaluation).
+The framework follows a modular design: it can be used as an integrated workflow system or as a set of independent components, such as for unit handling, expression evaluation, or parameter parsing.

+# Research impact statement

+The software implements core abstractions for dimensional input parameter handling and physical unit-aware computations, aimed at improving robustness and clarity in scientific simulation workflows.
+These concepts have been applied by the author in a number of astrophysical simulation studies, where they supported the consistent handling of physical quantities across complex parameter spaces.

+While these initial applications were based on earlier, non-public implementations, they informed the design of the present, consolidated framework.
+The current version generalizes these ideas into a reusable and well-documented software package, with explicit support for reproducible workflows and transparent handling of units and parameters.

+Related approaches have also been explored in plasma physics simulation contexts, including fusion and laser–matter interaction scenarios, further motivating the generality of the design.

+The project is developed as an open-source tool with a modular architecture, documented examples, and test coverage to facilitate independent use.
+Initial external contributions and repository activity indicate emerging interest, and the software is structured to support broader adoption in computational research settings where dimensional consistency and parameter management are critical.

+# AI usage disclosure

+No generative AI tools were used in the implementation of the software itself; all source code was written by the author.
+Generative AI tools were used in a limited supporting role, including (i) identifying relevant coding standards and software design practices, (ii) polishing and improving the clarity of the manuscript text, and (iii) providing illustrative code examples for exploration.
+All AI-assisted outputs were carefully reviewed, validated, and, where necessary, revised by the author to ensure correctness, consistency, and alignment with the scientific and technical goals of the project.

 # Acknowledgements